felixlu/awesome-stars/topics.md

 ## cli

+- [FujiwaraChoki/MoneyPrinterV2](https://github.com/FujiwaraChoki/MoneyPrinterV2) - Automate the process of making money online.
 - [rtk-ai/rtk](https://github.com/rtk-ai/rtk) - CLI proxy that reduces LLM token consumption by 60-90% on common dev commands.
 Single Rust binary, zero dependencies
-- [jackwener/opencli](https://github.com/jackwener/opencli) - Make Any Website & Tool Your CLI.
+- [jackwener/OpenCLI](https://github.com/jackwener/OpenCLI) - Make Any Website & Tool Your CLI.
 A universal CLI Hub and AI-native runtime.
 Transform any website, Electron app, or local binary into a standardized command-line interface.
 Built for AI Agents to dis
 - [shotgun-sh/shotgun](https://github.com/shotgun-sh/shotgun) - Spec Driven Development 🤠 Write codebase-aware specs for AI coding agents so they don't derail.
 - [superset-sh/superset](https://github.com/superset-sh/superset) - Code Editor for the AI Agents Era - Run an army of Claude Code, Codex, etc. on your machine
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.